KienHa2805/INTE264-1-2-Blockchain-Technology-Fundamentals---Assignment-3-Blockchain-Application-Group-Project/README.md

 A decentralized application (dApp) for threat intelligence sharing on the blockchain, built with Solidity smart contracts, React, and Ethers.js.

+## 🎓 Academic Submission

+**Live Demo:** [Insert Vercel Link Here]

+### Team Members

+- [Member 1 Name] - [Student ID]
+- [Member 2 Name] - [Student ID]
+- [Member 3 Name] - [Student ID]

+### LLM Usage Disclosure

+This project was developed with the assistance of AI tools such as GitHub Copilot and conversational LLMs.
+These tools were utilized for code generation, debugging smart contracts, implementing frontend components, and refining the UI/UX, in compliance with academic integrity guidelines.

 ## 🚀 Overview

 The Immutable Threat Intelligence Ledger (ITIL) is a Web3 application that enables security researchers and threat analysts to collaboratively share and verify threat indicators (IoCs) on the blockchain.
 The platform uses a Proof-of-Quality consensus mechanism where community votes determine threat verification.
 Rewards are automatically distributed via ERC-20 tokens.